simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 ![ref1]

-_Dashboard - treatment outcomes_
+_Dashboard - Treatment outcomes_

-The first three charts display treatment outcomes related to blood pressure/blood sugar control of patients under care.
-Blood pressure/blood sugar control is the best indicator to know if patients under treatment are being treated effectively.
-These three charts consider a patient’s latest visit within the last three months for all active patients registered before the past three months.
-Patients registered within the last three months are excluded, as three months gives patients time to take their hypertension/diabetes medication and to get their blood pressure/blood sugar under control.
-Most newly registered patients have uncontrolled blood pressure/blood sugar and including them would not reflect an accurate picture of actual controlled patients.
+The first three charts display treatment outcomes related to blood pressure and blood sugar control of patients under care.
+Blood pressure and blood sugar control is the best indicator to know if patients under treatment are being treated effectively.

+These three charts use data from the latest visit within the last three months, of patients registered more than 3 months ago.

+**Why are patients registered within the last 3 months excluded?** Three months gives patients time to take their hypertension/diabetes medication and to get their blood pressure/blood sugar under control.
+Most newly registered patients have uncontrolled blood pressure and including them would not reflect an accurate picture of actual controlled patients.

 The three charts within the treatment outcomes section are based on the following indicators: